MohamedBsh/MohamedBsh/README.md

+🌴 Vacationing
-* Current interest: dbt, Scala, Apache Spark, Distributed Systems, Database, Cloud, MLOps.
+* Current interest: Leetcode and trying new things.